amy941/SQL_Project_Data_Job_Analysis/README.md

 ## Closing Thoughts:
 Right now is 10:47 pm on a frigid Saturday night, Nov 30/2024.
 I'm drained at this point, things I'm craving for are: 😪☕🍜🍙🍫🥤...
 And I think I might take a few days off from SQL.
-Last but not least, for those who make this far, happy December!
-Have a merry Christmas 🎄 and a blissful New Year 2025 ✨
+Last but not least, for those who made this far, happy December!
+Wishing you a merry Christmas 🎄 and a blissful New Year 2025 ✨